 Almost immediately, she rolled her eyes and removed that one from the list.
 She and Edward had always been able to remain professional and maintain a friendship through the most hectic of situations.
 Even after that kiss, they had risen above and worked in very close proximity to one another without even so much as a lingering brush of their hands since.
 So why should this one be any different?
 They didn't even bring personal issues into work and had saved them until they were on their own time.
 Professionalism was not even a concern for them, regardless of how much she wanted him, or vice versa.

 She looked at the list one more time, her mind approaching dangerous territory.
 Quickly, her fingers typed in something in the Pro column.

-Teasing Edward by wearing the black skirt he claims he hates would be fun.
+Teasing Edward by wearing the black skirt he claims to hate would be fun.
 Laughing at her dirty mind, she erased it from the list, but not before realizing what it meant.
 She had made her decision.